Prag8855/aab/content/guides/blue-card.md

 ## How to apply in your home country

-You can apply for a Blue Card **before you move to Germany**.[^26] You must apply at the German embassy or consulate.
-You will get a [temporary visa](/glossary/National%20Visa) for up to 1 year.
-When you get your temporary visa, you can move to Germany and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
-After you arrive, you must convert your temporary visa to a [residence permit](/glossary/Aufenthaltstitel).

-This is **cheaper and safer**, because you can start working as soon as you arrive.
+You can apply for a Blue Card **before you move to Germany**.[^26] This is **cheaper and safer**, because you can start working as soon as you arrive in Germany.[^34]

-The Blue Card application process is a little different at each embassy and consulate.
+1. Apply for a Blue Card at [the German embassy or consulate in your country](https://www.auswaertiges-amt.de/en/aussenpolitik/laenderinformationen).
+The requirements are different in each country.
+2. Receive a [[National Visa]].
+It lets you to move to Germany and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
+3. After you arrive in Germany, convert your National Visa into a Blue Card.

 ### 1. Get an appointment at the German embassy or consulate

 Get an appointment at your local German embassy or consulate.
-It can be really hard to find an appointment.
-You might only get an appointment a few months later.
-Start looking as soon as you can.
+It can be hard to find an appointment.
+Your appointment might be in a few months.

 **[Find your German embassy or consulate ➞](https://www.auswaertiges-amt.de/en/aussenpolitik/laenderinformationen)**

-### 2. Prepare for your visa interview
+### 2. Prepare for your interview

 Before your embassy or consulate appointment, you must...